Colin Farrell and Michelle Yeoh refuse to be played off Golden Globes stage

 She then recalled working with directors Steven Spielberg, James Cameron and Danny Boyle, and proceeded to thank her co-stars Ke Huy Quan, Stephanie Hsu and Jamie Lee Curtis.

-It was then Austin Butler‘s turn to get played off while he was on stage accepting the Best Actor – Motion Picture, Drama trophy for Elvis.
+It was then Austin Butler‘s turn to get played off while he was on stage accepting the Best Actor in a Motion Picture, Drama trophy for Elvis.

-The actor, referencing the singer her played in the Baz Luhrmann film, quipped: “You could at least play ‘Suspicious Minds’ or something.”
+The actor, referencing the singer he played in the Baz Luhrmann film, quipped: “You could at least play ‘Suspicious Minds’ or something.”

+The ceremony’s host Jerrod Carmichael later clarified that the piece of music played to mark the end of the speeches was pre-recorded.

+Carmichael went on to draw gasps from the crowd with a Scientology remark about Tom Cruise.

-Earlier in the ceremony, Quan won Best Supporting Actor, and thanked Spielberg, who directed him as a child star in 1983 sequel Indiana Jones and the Temple of Doom.
+Earlier in the ceremony, Quan won Best Supporting Actor and thanked Spielberg, who directed him as a child star in sequel Indiana Jones and the Temple of Doom in 1983.

+Viewers of the ceremony were also left wondering whether Elvis star Austin Butler’s voice was his own, or whether he was performing his acceptance speech in character as Elvis Presley.

 Join our commenting forum